 Which cancer cells do you test in an RGCC test?

 In any tumour there are several subpopulations of cancer cells, but we only harvest and analyse cells with the tumour-initiating properties.

-Which countries are RCGG tests approved for use in?
+In which countries are RGCC’s tests approved for use?

 Analysis assays cannot be approved.
 The only test that is approved by the US Food and Drug Administration and the European Medicines Agency is the Cellsearch test.
 The way we analyse circulating tumour cells is certified for accuracy.

 What’s the scientific evidence for the tests RGCC provide?

 You can find the data we have published and presented at medical conferences here.